Book a Demo!

 static void async_ares_addrinfo_cb(void *user_data, int status, int timeouts,

-struct ares_addrinfo *result)
+struct ares_addrinfo *ares_ai)

 {